gutentag2012/form-signals/docs/guide/react/basic-usage.md

 The basic principles of accessing data are the same as in the core library.

-Additionally, it is important to note, that you can always use the `useFormContext` and `useFieldContext` hooks to access the form and field data.
+Additionally, you can always use the `useFormContext` and `useFieldContext` hooks to access form and field data directly.

 ::: info
 You can only use these hooks from children of the `FormProvider` or `FieldProvider` components.